vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ### Added

-* Fixed `spire-controller-manager`’s version.
+* Fixed `spire-controller-manager`'s version.
 The older setup was fixed on `nightly` which was causing ad-hoc issues.

 ### Changed